 For example, imagine you buy a $250,000 home with a 30-year loan at a 7% interest rate.
 With a 20% — or $50,000 — down payment, you’ll pay $1,331 per month.
 A 10% down payment — or $25,000 — leads to a monthly payment of $1,497, which is about $150 more each month.
 Plus, you might have the added cost of PMI with the smaller down payment.

 Saving can be difficult, and it takes time, but it has a big impact on your ability to afford a more expensive home.

 When To Keep Renting Instead of Buying a Home

 Homeownership can be a path to building wealth, but buying a home isn’t always the right move.
-It could make more sense financially to keep renting vs. buying a home if you live in a market with a high price-to-rent ratio, according to Andreevska.
+It could make more sense financially to keep renting vs. buying a home if you live in a market with a high price-to-rent ratio.
 The price-to-rent ratio is the median home price in a market divided by the median annual rent in the same market.

-Another situation where it might make sense to continue renting for a little while is if you anticipate a positive change to your finances.
-For example, you could wait to buy if you’re expecting a promotion or raise at work, which will result in a higher income.
+Another situation where it might make sense to continue renting is if you anticipate a positive change to your finances.
+For example, you could wait to buy if you’re expecting a promotion or raise at work, which will increase your income.

-The Bottom Line on Budgeting For a House
+The Bottom Line on How Much House You Can Afford

 The process of buying a home starts well before attending open houses and submitting a mortgage application.
 There are multiple factors to consider that affect your ability to afford a home and get approved for a loan.
 So, before setting your sights on a particular property, spend some time crunching the numbers and deciding what the right mortgage looks like for your financial situation.